TheFutonEng/Calico-CNI-Tutorial/README.md

 This command may take a few minutes to run but it does the following:

 * Builds the three VMs defined in the Vagrantfile and detailed in the previous topology section
-* Stands up etcd docker container on the etcd node
+* Stands up an etcd docker container on the etcd node
 * Stands up calico docker containers on the calico nodes which point to the etcd node for their datastore
 * Installs calicoctl on all three VMs
 * Downloads and installs the calico and calico-ipam CNI reference plugins on the calico nodes